Matt90hz/ObjectsMessenger/README.md

 ```

 ### Register the messenger
-It is possible to register any `Messenger` into the `MessengerHub` this will allow the handle of the messengers events in a single place.
+It is possible to register any `Messenger` into the `MessengerHub`.
+This will allow handling the messenger’s events in a single place.

 ```csharp
 MessengerHub.Default.RegisterMessenger(currentUserMessenger);
 ```

-Doing this will let the creation of behaviours.
-For example the `EditUserViewModel` from before can be refactored to better separate concenrs.
+Doing this will allow the creation of behaviors.
+For example, the `EditUserViewModel` from before can be refactored to better separate concerns.

 ```csharp
 public sealed class ReceiveCurrentUserBehavior